wlperry/umd_biostats/ecostats_lectures/lecture_14/14_02_class_activity.html.md

 :::

-# The gaussian GLM model
+# The Gaussian GLM model

 ::: {.cell}